We have information you must know before you buy the RDX.

 We will not spam you, and will never sell your email.

-Proving its commitment to sport, the RDX uses a sequential five-speed automatic transmission with paddle shifters, a firm independent suspension made for cornering, and Acura's patented SH-AWD (Super Handling All Wheel Drive) system, which delivers a higher proportion of power to the outside rear wheel under hard cornering, thus keeping the car on line.
+The RDX features a 240-horsepower, turbocharged four-cylinder engine, a five-speed automatic with paddle shifters, a firm independent suspension made for cornering, and Acura's patented SH-AWD system (Super Handling All-Wheel Drive).
+This last system delivers a higher proportion of power to the outside rear wheel under hard cornering, thus keeping the car in line and enhancing cornering performance.

 The nose of the RDX is its most distinctive feature.
 The grille is a wide shallow vee, the Acura theme, but under that is a black air intake with opposing angles, riding on top of the bumper.
-It's the highest undisguised air intake we can think of.
 And under the bumper is another air opening.
 The intercooled turbo under the hood needs a lot of air.

-Behind the C pillar there's a small window that you can't really discern because the C pillar is black and the window is tinted so darkly.
-From the inside, it affords good visibility, no blind spots when looking over your shoulder.
+Behind the C-pillar there's a small window that you can't really discern because the C-pillar is black and the window is tinted so darkly.
+From the inside, it affords good visibility, with no major blind spots when looking over your shoulder.

-The RDX dashboard fairly cascades with colors, textures and levels.
-The top is wide and flat, black vinyl; there's a three-inch tall strip of dark titanium plastic in the center, broken by the display screen; and at the bottom it turns to smooth vinyl in light gray.
-The top and plastic strip are grained with minutely raised crossed diagonal lines, a sort of diamondy golfball effect.
+The Acura RDX dashboard cascades with colors, textures and levels.
+The top is wide and flat black vinyl, there's a three-inch-tall strip of dark titanium plastic in the center, broken by the display screen and, at the bottom, it turns to smooth vinyl in light gray.
+The top and the plastic strip are grained with minutely raised crossed diagonal lines, a sort of diamond-like golf-ball effect.
 So there are three textures and three colors.